 Unless you’re an industry leader like Walmart or Amazon, a third-party logistics provider is likely going to employ a larger carrier base over a larger geographic footprint than your current operation.

-With greater resources at their disposal, 4PLs like Flowspace can deploy different inventory volumes to different warehouses across the country and choose the fastest, most cost-effective delivery method for you, and your customer, no matter where they live.
+With a network of fulfillment centers, a platform like Flowspace can deploy different inventory volumes to different warehouses across the country and choose the fastest, most cost-effective delivery method for you, and your customer, no matter where they live.
 Contact Flowspace today to get started.